rulerofoz/AnotherStockMix/README.md

+Found some issues.
+Will fix tomorrow!
+The so files didn't transfer.
+Sorry!
+File manager is affected.
+Also 2048.

 AnotherStockMix for TrimUI Brick

 This is a semi-one step custom firmware for the Trimui Brick.
 Just copy it to your micro SD card.